jrp2014/smuggler2/README.md

 to update the golden outputs to the current results of (failing) tests.

-It is sometimes necessary to run `cabal clean` before running tests to ensure that old artefacts do not lead to misleading results.
+It is sometimes necessary to run `cabal clean` before running tests to ensure that old build artefacts do not lead to misleading results.

 `smuggler-test` uses `cabal exec ghc` internally to run a test.
 The `cabal` command that is to be used to do that can be set using the `CABAL` environment variable.